Thanks for stopping by. Greetings from a small town in southern New Hampshire - - 60 miles NorthWest of Boston

 Antenna Spec. is at: http://www.m2inc.com/index.php?ax=amateur&pg=33 - - - Model # 7&10-30LP8

-TEST PROCESS: The receiving station recorded the base-line signal strength, at a given heading defined as the starting point.
+TEST PROCESS: The receiving station recorded the base-line (direct heading) signal strength, as the starting point.
 Then, the beam was slowly rotated and stopped at various headings, and the signal strength was recorded.

-By going thru a full 360°, we created a composite picture of the beam's general radiation pattern and its approximate gain.
+By going thru a full 360°, we created a composite picture of the beam's general radiation pattern, and we recorded the received signal strength at 90 and at 180 degrees.
 And we would typically repeat the test, to be sure we recorded the headings and the signal strength correctly.
-Then, we would use the conversion factor: 1 S-unit = 6 dB; or we used the actual dB readings from the receiver's S-meter, when the signal strength was >S9.
+Then, we would use the conversion factor: 1 S-unit = 6 dB; or we used the actual dB readings from the receiver's S-meter.

 SOME BACKGROUND ON THE SWR OF THE LOG PERIOODIC ANTENNA